 4-6-16 Ginza, Chuo-ku, Tokyo 104-8212.

 Mitsukoshi Department Store Map

 Matsuya Department Store (Matsuya Hyakkaten) has been a Ginza presence since 1925 and is now housed in a modern white structure covered in LEDs.
-Its 7 above-ground floors are mainly devoted to clothing, mostly women's.
-Being in a new building, it is Ginza's best department store in terms of spaciousness and navigability.
-Its two underground food floors - fresh food on B2 - are as well stocked as any Japanese department store, but somewhat cramped and generally unremarkable.
+Its 7 above-ground floors are devoted mainly to clothing, mostly for women.
+Being in a new building, Matsuya is Ginza's best department store in terms of the spaciousness and navigability of its above-ground floors.
+However, while its two underground food floors - fresh food on B2 - are as well stocked as any Japanese department store, they are somewhat cramped and generally unremarkable.
 For foreign shoppers there is a tax refund counter and overseas shipping service on 3F.
 There is art on 7F/8F and restaurants on 8F.

 Hours: 10am-8pm.
 8F restaurants: 10am-10pm.
 Closed 1 Jan only.